October 4, 2016

 Invited to do a special, limited-edition product series for a high-end art gallery in Rio de Janeiro, Salles surveyed the space and felt it was the perfect opportunity to flex her creative muscles.
 “I was going to design furniture pieces, but the scale of the gallery rooms asked for something smaller.
-And being that one of the rooms did not had any natural source of light, it made it for a great opportunity to develop a lighting project,” Salles says.
+And being that one of the rooms did not have any natural source of light, it made it for a great opportunity to develop a lighting project,” Salles says.

 She began thinking about materials that would be special enough to justify the idea of a “limited edition” concept.
 Salles had recently seen some jewelry made of niobium (a type of soft, ductile alloy metal, used mostly in technical and industrial applications) and was intrigued by its design possibilities.
 Through her research she learned about the material’s properties, including its unique reaction to underwater electrolysis—it changes colors.“The color comes from the accumulation of successive crystalline layers caused by the electrical charge,” she explains.
 That quality, combined with its slight iridescence, made the material remarkably effective when combined with light.
 Salles chose a palette of blue, green and purple to go with the reclaimed wood base and the copper structure.